aweymo/cs_land_4/index.md

   content: <br>Pursuing this project, I felt it was most important to focus on the
     lived experience of community members who may have been impacted by this language, so I spent a good time vetting, transcribing and hosting the oral history material.
-    I would love to spend more time focusing on industrialists during this period to illuminate their active role in working with labor leaders and media outlets to disseminate these concepts.
+    <br><br>I would love to spend more time focusing on industrialists during this
+    period to illuminate their active role in working with labor leaders and media outlets to disseminate these concepts.
 Clarifying the roles of industrial and commercial forces during this time would create very compelling historical connections between the publication of materials and their echoing impact on these communities.<br><br><br><br><br><a href="https://aweymo.github.io/CS.2/item.html?id=maplanguage062" title="&quot;A
     Paper on Immigration&quot;"><strong>· </strong>A Paper on Immigration, R.H.
 Case,
     1915/03/31</a>